Jorge Troiteiro

-Jorge Troiteiro Carrasco (born 9 April 1984) is a Spanish professional footballer who plays for CD Calamonte as an attacking midfielder.
+Jorge Troiteiro Carrasco (born 9 April 1984) is a Spanish former footballer who played as an attacking midfielder.

 Football career

 Born in Almansa, Albacete, Castile-La Mancha, to fellow footballer Luis, Troiteiro emigrated at the age of two months to Mérida, Extremadura.
 Representing CP Mérida, he caught the eye of FC Barcelona at the age of 12 and attended the La Masia academy for five years, where he bunked with fellow Manchego Andrés Iniesta.

 Already having a release clause of 350 million pesetas, Troiteiro left Barcelona for Atlético Madrid, making his senior debut in a couple of matches for the latter's C-team in Tercera División.
 At the end of his 18-month spell, he went back to his adopted home and joined Mérida UD in 2003.
 He never played any higher than Segunda División B, where he made 223 appearances and scored 21 goals for eight clubs, suffering four relegations including three in consecutive seasons.
 Abroad, he played for Doxa Katokopias FC and Enosis Neon Paralimni FC in Cyprus; the former was his career's only professional output, in the 2012–13 First Division.